-If you have any questions regarding the ADA ruling and how it applies to WPC properties, or the accessibility of WPC lands and trails, please contact Bryan Ritti of WPC's Stewardship program at: 412-586-2327.
+If you have any questions regarding the ADA ruling and how it applies to WPC preserves, or the accessibility of WPC lands and trails, please contact Andrew Zadnik of WPC's Land Stewardship program at: 412-586-2318.

-Western Pennsylvania Conservancy will post the above guidelines on our website [link to website here], and the guidelines can be requested in print or digital form by contacting: Bryan Ritti, Land Steward at 412-586-2327 / britti@paconserve.org or Andy Zadnik, Land Stewardship Coordinator at 412-586-2318 / azadnik@paconserve.org Where it is appropriate, WPC staff will post these guidelines on our properties and trail systems.
+Western Pennsylvania Conservancy will post the above guidelines on our website, https://waterlandlife.org/, and the guidelines can be requested in print or digital form by contacting Andrew Zadnik, Director of Land Stewardship, at 412-586-2318 or azadnik@paconserve.org.